philippj/SteamworksPy/README.md

 Feel free to fork or contribute to this module.

+For a fuller tutorial, with images, on SteamworksPy please read our post: http://coaguco.tumblr.com/post/128240756897/steamworks-for-python-tutorial-linux.

 # Some Notes
 While I am still tinkering away with this, here are some things to note: